roseedwin/Benchmarking-taxonomic-classifiers-for-soil-shotgun-data/README.md

 _Step 4_: Download genomes using command line tools

-Fungal-mitochondrial-genomes: In the absence of a huge turnover of Fungal genomes (89 genomes obtained from Assembly database).
-The mitochondrial fasta files, in RefSeq from the nuccore database were also downloaded to add to the database (38 mitochondrial genomes) and 6 from the RefSoil database
+Fungal-mitochondrial-genomes: To complement the collection, mitochondrial fasta files from the RefSeq database and the RefSoil database were downloaded, totaling 133 fungal representatives.

-A total of 133 fungal representatives for the soil Fungal database

 **<ins> Bacteria-Archaea-genome-downloads </ins>**

-To create a large repository of genome sequences belonging to bacteria and archaea, multiple sources were collated.

-RefSoil database: The genome sequences and metadata were obtained from https://github.com/germs-lab/ref_soil/tree/master/script_download_refsoil
-Since this contained only sequences of cultivated soil species we downloaded more sequences from the NCBI database to obtain sequences of non-cultured soil bacteria.

-NCBI Nuccore database: Acquiring all Bacterial complete genome sequences from the 'Nuccore' database in NCBI from RefSeq database whose isolation source is described as soil.
+A comprehensive repository of bacterial and archaeal genome sequences was created by collating multiple sources, including the RefSoil database (https://github.com/germs-lab/ref_soil/tree/master/script_download_refsoil) and the NCBI Nuccore database, focusing on sequences from non-cultured soil bacteria with an isolation source described as soil.

+**<ins> Final metadata file </ins>**
+A comprehensive metadata file, "SoilGenomeDB.xlsx", includes details of soil-specific bacterial, archaeal, and fungal genomes from NCBI.

+**<ins> Manuscript </ins>**
+For detailed insights and the scientific background of our project, refer to our manuscript titled "An in-depth evaluation of metagenomic classifiers for soil microbiomes".
+You can access the manuscript through the following link: https://doi.org/10.1186/s40793-024-00561-w